PANGARCHULLA PEAK TREK

 Drive Distance: 260 km | Trek Duration: 10-11 hours | Drop off point for Indiahikes trekkers: Live Free Hostel, Rishikesh

 The transport cost has to be borne by trekkers.
-It costs Rs 1,300 per trekker for the transport, one way.
+It costs Rs 1300 (an additional 5% GST) per trekker to Rishikesh.
+(This includes the extra charges from Auli to Dhak).
+Please pre-book your transport through the dashboard before your trek.

 Please note: The distance between campsites may vary by 100 meters depending the weather conditions and the route you take.
 The altitude may also vary by 100 feet for similar reasons.